 Best seafood: Pier 33

-Watch the trawlers from the shade of a Breton-striped umbrella while tucking into a Mooloolaba prawn roll with truffle mayo or sesame-crusted seared wild tuna.
+Watch the trawlers from the shade of a Breton-striped umbrella while tucking into a Mooloolaba prawn roll with citrus mayo or Fraser Isle crab spaghetti.
 What was once the old Mooloolaba Yacht Club is now a sleek waterfront spot with a decidedly nautical theme, offering seafood-driven share plates and topnotch service.
 The shoestring fries with addictive secret seasoning are a non-negotiable side and it’s hard to beat sunset cocktails on the lawn in summer.

 33-45 Parkyn Parade, Mooloolaba; (07) 5294 5675